adelinor/angular-snippets/README.md

 page: *an async call* returning an observable.
 Because of the second condition we need to use the [mergeMap](http://reactivex.io/documentation/operators/flatmap.html) operator.

-So in the simple while loop becomes:
+So the simple while loop becomes:

 ```ts
 private iteratePages(ctx: IterationContext): Observable<IterationContext> {